The final thing we’re going to look at before diving into actually making some stuff inside of TouchDesigner is the user interface itself.

 The project’s ‘FPS’ determines the rate at which the project will render frames.
 By default it is set to 60 FPS, meaning that TouchDesigner will try to render 60 frames every second.
 The ‘Tempo’ will set the BPM (beats per minute) of the project, for use by the Beat CHOP.

-The timeline settings are used more in situations where animations and media need to be locked to a consistent timeline.
+The timeline settings are used more in situations where animations and fixed media works need to be locked to a consistent timeline.
 The frame controls include ‘Start’ and ‘End’, which control the start frame and end frame of the timeline, as well as ‘RStart’ and ‘REnd’, which control the loop start and loop end of the timeline.
 With these settings, it’s possible to create an animation that spans the entire timeline, which could be 4000 frames, while still leaving the option to loop a small section of the timeline to work within.

 As a beginner, the first thing you’ll usually do when you open up a project is come down there and set the FPS you want, however, the rest of the information on the timeline settings you probably won’t use until you’re more advanced (and I hardly use them myself).